Cheryl Tiegs in a Helmut Newton shoot in Hawaii in a Tori Richard dress 1973.

 What is very cool is the business is still family owned and based in Honolulu, though they have been refreshing their brand image and opening more retail posts on the islands.

 At this particular boutique, which is new to The King’s Shops on the Big Island, they showed me even more lovely things and I was whisked off to the fitting room.
 The dressing rooms had vintage Tori Richard ads from Nordstrom and other stores!

 Though the prints brought me in, the soft fabrics and flattering shapes sold me.
 The hard choices ranged from darling strapless rompers that are extremely flattering to maxi dresses, sheaths, tunics, scalopped shorts, coverups and fun Ts.

 This surf side jumpsuit is super flattering and feels like butter.

 In the end, I went home with two print dresses I knew I’d wear tons.

-In front of the glamorous elevator, in my Jungle Love Alyssa Dress.
-Don’t you love that name?
+In my Jungle Love Alyssa Dress.
+Don’t you adore that name?
 I’m crazy for the great leaf pattern.

-This dress skims over you with a drawstring waist and I think is perfect for warm summer days, running errands and could be a great cover-up too.
+This dress skims over you with a drawstring waist and I think is perfect for warm summer days, running errands and could be a great cover-up.
 I kind of wish I bought more than one.
 It just make looking pulled together simple on a hot day.

 These dresses are a poly blend and do not wrinkle so they are perfect for travel!